About the Author

 The trips Blanche made for The Young Lion were focused on places of significance for Henry and his wife, Eleanor of Aquitaine.
 War and revolution have wrought devastation, particularly in Normandy.
 The city of Rouen, that features strongly in the book, was bombed during World War II.
 Many of Henry's castles in France were ruined during the One Hundred Years War.
 During the French Revolution royal tombs, including Henry and Eleanor's, were dug up and their bones scattered about.
 The effigies of the deceased king and queen were vandalised beyond repair.
 In England, Henry VIII destroyed innumerable religious buildings.
 Henry's II's palaces and hunting lodges in England were destroyed by war, revolution and fires, but his castle at Dover withstood German bombing.
 Despite destruction, there was still a great deal to see, especially the countryside.
 Blanche chose to stay as far as possible from towns, to get a feeling of the quiet of those days, the darkness of their nights and the beauty that surrounded people in the 12th Century.

-In April/May of 2017 she will travel with a small group from France, via Greece to Jerusalem on the route taken by the Knights Templar for the Second Crusade.
+In April/May of 2017 she travelled with a small group from France, via Greece to Jerusalem on the route taken by the Knights Templar for the Second Crusade.
 She has long been interested in the Templar knight, Hostes St Omer, a friend of Henry II.